Manually creating the Data Warehouse permissions

 How to configure the Data Warehouse permissions manually

 - Open Microsoft SQL Server Management Studio and connect to the SQL server hosting the SCOM Data Warehouse.
-You will need to connect as a SCOM Admin user (How to make a user a SCOM admin (How to assign members to SCOM user roles)) who has the SQL sysadmin server role (How to make a user a SQL sysadmin).
+You will need to connect as a SCOM Admin user (Types of users in SquaredUp) who has the SQL sysadmin server role (How to make a user a SQL sysadmin).

 Check the application pool identity and make a note of the application pool identity account.